 Last, but not least, what is your vision for future America?

-Esma: My vision is the same vision that the pilgrims had when they escaped from Britain in order to freely practice their religion and to live their lives the way they wanted to.
-The America that the first U.S. settlers dreamed of, land of the free, home of the brave, is the same America we should still be fighting for.
-This country has overcome so much racism and bigotry.
-I only hope that we will overcome this too and that the Muslims of America will no longer be burdened with the blame of terrorism or violence.
-The constitution gives us freedom of religion, but it is up to the people of this nation to seek knowledge and not be ruled by their fear and ignorance.
+Esma: The constitution gives us freedom of religion, but it is up to the people of this nation to seek knowledge and not be ruled by their fear and ignorance.
 I hope that my children will be able to freely practice their religion as I have been able to do and that they will never feel unsafe in this country, which will surely be their home as it has always been mine as well.

 We greatly appreciate your contributions to our Muslim community and value your appearance on television as an ambassador of Islam as all Muslims are.
 PBS Hawaii let us know that their segment on Muslims in Hawaii received one of the highest numbers of callers and commenters with eager questions about the religion.
 Although the panel did not get to answer all of them, they managed to spark a positive curiosity among their watchers.
 Thank you Esma Arslan and thank you PBS Hawaii.